 - ICT skills

-- good communication skills.
-It is useful to have ability in another language.
+- Good communication skills.
+It is useful to have the ability in another language.

 What about entry, training and qualifications?